Dog Bite Attorneys Serving Indiana

 - During a search or seizure of your property

 - In a routine interaction with a police dog in the public

 - While working as a law enforcement officer

-At Eskew Law, we work hard to settle our clients’ cases outside of court whenever possible.
+At Eskew Law, LLC, we work hard to settle our clients’ cases outside of court whenever possible.
 Because courtroom trials are expensive, time-consuming, and stressful, it could be in your best interest to avoid a trial.
 Accordingly, we are often able to settle our cases outside of court.